Alvaro-Maldo/EDA/README.md

 ## Data Handling

-To work on the data, I used `pandas` library, following different phases:
+To work on the data using `pandas` library I followed different phases:

 ### Data Cleaning and Selection

-As my analysis is just focused on time-series and type of content (either if it is a TV Show or a film), I worked on just only 3 columns of the initial dataset.
+As my analysis is only focused on time-series and the type of content (whether it is a TV Show or a film), I only worked on 3 columns from the initial dataset:

 - `Type` (In order to differentiate between movies and TV shows)
 - `Title` (As an indentifier of the content)
 - `Date_added` (When the content was launched)

-In terms of cleaning and adecuating data, I found out that the dataset contained missing values, mostly related to `Date_added` columns, needing to make an strategy to handle these kind of values.
-Since there is less than 1% of NaN values in the column, we will just delete the erratic rows.[^1]
+In terms of cleaning and making the data adecuate, I found out that the dataset contained missing values, mostly related to the `Date_added` column.
+Since there is less than 1% of null values in the column, I decided to just delete the erratic rows.[^1]

-[^1]: Note that, since Amazon Prime dataset had a lot more missings (>60%), we will not continue with its analysis since we might have a biased result.
+[^1]: Please note that since Amazon Prime dataset had a lot more missing values (>60%) I will not continue with its analysis as we might have a biased result.

 ### Data Handling and Mining

-Once we had our Dataset cleaned and transformed, we will now adecuate it to be addressed correctly, transforming the data contained in `Date_added` columns as a `pandas.to_datetime` in order to be recognized as a time-series object.
+Once we have our Dataset cleaned and transformed, we will now make it adecuate to be addressed correctly by transforming the data contained in `Date_added` columns to a `pandas.to_datetime` in order for it to be recognized as a time-series object.

-Lastly, and to be provided with more information, we will merge both Imdb rating datasets in an outer form, as this will also provide us with information about if the content launched is top quality or not (as a quality measure of the company)
+Finally, in order to be provided with more information we will combine both Imdb rating datasets as this will also provide us with information if the content launched is top quality.

-## Data Visualization and Insights
+## Data Visualization

-In order to see any trends to get insights, we will lean on `plotly`, as it shows interactive information and I found it more interesting in this project than using other visualization libraries as `seaborn` or `matplotlib`.
+In order to see any trends to get insights, we will lean on `plotly`, as it shows interactive information and I found it more interesting than using other visualization libraries such as `seaborn` or `matplotlib`.

-To have a wide perspective of any trends the companies may have when launching content, I decided to previously group the data in 15 days, making it easier to see if there is any time over the year where it is prefferred to be launched a film or TV Show.
+To have a wide perspective of any trends the companies may have when launching content, I decided to previously group the data in 15 days, making it easier to see if there is any time patterns over the year where it is preferable for a film or TV Show to be launched.

 ![hi](https://raw.githubusercontent.com/NotCorrectlyDonated/Netflix_Exploratory_Analysis/main/data/Charts/Film%20Netflix_Analysis.PNG)